dyxstat/dyxstat.github.io/_pages/about.md

 ---
 If you have any service requests or questions, welcome to contact me by email **yuxuandu@usc.edu**.
 I am also open to any potential collaborations.

+[12/2023] Our paper regarding imputing metaHi-C contact matrix has been accepted by [RECOMB 2024](https://recomb.org/recomb2024/call_for_papers.html) with oral presentation!

+[11/2023] I will present our MetaCC paper at QCB retreat 2024 in Ventura, CA!

 [10/2023] Our MetaCC paper is finally out at [Nature Communications](https://www.nature.com/articles/s41467-023-41209-6)!

 [08/2023] Our MetaCC paper has been accepted by Nature Communications!